Elementary In-Class Services

 Differentiated instruction refers to the practice of modifying instruction to meet a variety of student needs.
 This is the cornerstone of many of our Highly Capable programs, particularly the Holistic and In-Class service models.

-A Highly Capable student will sometimes be grouped, or "clustered," with other Highly Capable students, allowing the teacher to provide small-group instruction for this group of students.
-The teacher may modify the depth, breadth, and content of a lesson for Highly Capable students.
+Students receiving highly capable services will sometimes be grouped with other Highly Capable students, allowing the teacher to provide small-group differentiated instruction for this group of students.
+The teacher may modify the depth, breadth, and content of a lesson.

 The classroom teacher will often pre-assess students to determine their abilities and needs before they dive into teaching particular content areas.
 In a differentiated classroom, the teacher routinely performs quick, formative assessments to determine the on-going needs of the student and where the instruction might be modified, if necessary, in order to enhance student learning.